Redundancy is a worry at the back of many workers’ minds.

 - Redundancy, what is it exactly?

 - How can I safeguard against redundancy?

-Redundancy can come as an extremely nasty shock, and you may want to get out of your place of work as fast as your legs will carry you.
+Redundancy can come as a nasty shock, and you may want to get out of your place of work as fast as your legs will carry you.

 As tempting as it might be to get angry at your boss or colleagues, it’s in your interest to stay calm and professional.
 There’s a good chance that your boss had no say in making you redundant, and probably feels awful about having to let you go.
-Stay on their good side because you’ll probably need a reference from them at some point.
+In any case, stay on their good side because you’ll probably need a reference from them at some point.

-However, there are several steps you should take which will make your situation much easier to deal with in the long run.
+However, there are several steps you should take.
+These will make your situation much easier to deal with in the long run.
 Before you leave your employer, make sure you grab the following things (and no, I don’t mean the office furniture!):

 - Written details of your redundancy package – including a statement showing how your benefits have been calculated and information on your pension rights.

-If you face any problems getting the package and payout you’re entitled to, these details will make it much easier to get them sorted out.
-Which leads on to our next question…
+If you face any problems, these details will make it much easier to sort them out, which leads on to our next question…

 If you are made redundant, you’re entitled to either work out your notice period, go on ‘gardening leave’ (when an employee is required to serve out a period of notice at home or ‘in the garden’) or receive pay in lieu of notice.

 Check your employment contract to find out what your notice period is.
 Your employer should let you know which one of the three circumstances above applies to you.